Take Control of Incontinence, Prolapse, and Other Pelvic Floor Disorders

 Medication

-There are several types of medications available to treat urinary incontinence and overactive bladder.
-However, because medication doesn’t treat weakness or damage to the pelvic floor and can sometimes have bothersome side effects, it’s often used temporarily or in combination with other therapies.
+Several medications are available to treat urinary incontinence and overactive bladder.
+However, since medications don’t correct weakness or damage to the pelvic floor and may cause bothersome side effects, they’re often used temporarily or in combination with other therapies.

 Pessaries

-A pessary is a plastic device that you insert into the vagina to provide additional support to pelvic organs.
-Pessaries can help control POP, urinary incontinence and fecal incontinence.
-There’s a range of pessary options—your doctor will guide you on what size and shape is most suitable for your need.
+A pessary is a plastic device you insert into the vagina to provide added support to pelvic organs.
+Pessaries can help manage POP, urinary incontinence, and fecal incontinence.
+There’s a range of pessary options—your doctor will guide you on the size and shape that best suits your needs.

 Botox

-Botox, the same treatment used for facial wrinkles, also can treat some types of urinary incontinence.
+Botox, commonly known for its use in reducing facial wrinkles, can also treat certain types of urinary incontinence.

 Nerve stimulators

-These are devices that can help improve the communication pathways between the pelvic floor and the brain.
-Implantable sacral nerve stimulation devices (InterStim) can be used to treat both urinary and fecal incontinence.
-Temporary stimulation of a nerve in the leg, known as posterior tibial nerve stimulation (PTNS), can be used to improve urinary incontinence.
+Neurostimulator devices can improve the communication pathways between the pelvic floor nerves and the brain.
+Implantable devices for sacral nerve stimulation (InterStim) can treat urinary and fecal incontinence.
+And, temporary stimulation of a leg nerve (posterior tibial nerve stimulation, or PTNS) can alleviate symptoms of an overactive bladder.

 Surgery